 Surprisingly, the Rokform Sport Series did not perform well here either.
 The velcro strap did not tighten enough to provide the stability needed to twist your phone off the mount.
 Often, the mount would twist instead of the phone - making it a challenge to remove.

 Performing in the middle of the pack were the universal silicone mounts like the Nite Ize Wraptor and the VUP.
 Getting your phone on and off is not difficult, it just takes a little bit of time and is a two-handed process.
 If you stop to take lots of photos, this can be a nuisance.

 The other metric that people clearly care most about across our research is phone security.
 A phone is a pricey investment that no one wants to see fly off the mount and become lost, cracked, or broken.
 We assessed how much the phone moved within the mount and also how much the mount moved on the handlebars.

 Semi-permanent mounts and bike bags performed best in this metric.
 The Rokform Pro topped the pack since it is semi-permanently installed over the bike's steer tube and is less inclined to vibrate or move at all.
 This mount is well suited to bumpy gravel rides or singletrack.
-The Quad Lock also performed well on bumpy terrain when securely installed.
+The Peak Design and Quad Lock also performed well on bumpy terrain when securely installed.